 Cream Filling

-125g mascarpone cream cheese
+125g mascarpone cream cheese125ml single whipping cream

 65g icing sugar